 - What breadcrumbs do you want to leave for each student to remember?

-- What social, emotional, or academic lessons do you hope they carry with them as they navigate through life?
+- What social, emotional, or academic lessons do you hope they carry with them?

 - Have you consciously taken action to ensure, through your planning, activities, and student interactions, that this is the mark you want to leave for your students?

 It is about the opportunities you provide to help students conceptualize and echo their own greatness.
 Mirrored in the blueprints of instructional design throughout Robert J. Marzano’s Becoming a Reflective Teacher (2012) and Coaching Classrooms (2013), it is about YOU daring to be different so your students can make mistakes, figure them out, investigate their steps, analyze their miscues, and ultimately pronounce their own glee and awesomeness in their achievements.